-The Fund has committed to investing in infrastructure as the duration of this class of assets matches the long-term nature of the Funds liabilities.
-The Funds existing holding in Infrastructure looks to gain cost-effective, diversified exposure to global infrastructure assets.
-The aim is to generate predictable, index-linked cash flows; this reduces the inflation risk of the portfolio and adds diversification
+The Fund has committed to investing in infrastructure as the duration of this class of assets matches the long-term nature of the Fund's liabilities.
+The Fund's existing holding in Infrastructure looks to gain cost-effective, diversified exposure to global infrastructure assets.
+The aim is to generate predictable, inflation-linked cash flows; this reduces risk and adds diversification.